 What’s the difference between the medications?

-The products we sell for asthma fall into two categories; relievers and preventers.
-Which one you use will depend on the severity of your symptoms; those who only experience mild infrequent flare-ups will likely only need a reliever; while persons with recurrent problems may need to use a preventer for a time, and also use a reliever occasionally to treat sudden ‘attacks’ or exacerbations.
+Asthma medication falls into two categories; relievers and preventers.
+Which one you use will depend on the severity of your symptoms; those who only experience mild infrequent flare-ups will likely only need a low dose preventer along with a reliever; while persons with recurrent problems may need to use a preventer for a time, and also use a reliever occasionally to treat sudden ‘attacks’ or exacerbations.
 A combination inhaler is the recommended choice in these situations, as a once or twice daily dose provides both forms of treatment.

 Are there different side effects?

 Yes.
-You should familiarise yourself with these before use, so that you can act appropriately in the event that they occur.
+You should familiarise yourself with these by reading the patient information leaflet before use, so that you can act appropriately in the event that they occur.

 Is it right for me?